xcodeguy/AiChatMvcV2/AiChatMvcV2/wwwroot/assets/prompt.md

- - Perform the Task and apply the following Instructions.
+ - Perform tTast 1 and Task 2 and apply the following Instructions.

 Instructions:
     - All output **must** be in the specified JSON format.